 o violations of federal, state, or local laws or viewing, printing, and distributing obscenity, child pornography, and materials harmful to minors.

-• Users must abide by the Acceptable Library Use Policy and Internet, Equipment, & Computing Resources Use Policy of the Library.
-Upon reasonable belief that a violation of the Library’s policies has occurred, GPLD reserves the right to terminate patron use of Library equipment and
+• Users must abide by the Acceptable Library Use Policy and Use of Internet, Equipment, Computers, and Digital Resources Policy of the Library.
+Upon reasonable belief that a violation of the Library’s policies has occurred, GPLD reserves the right to terminate patron use of Library equipment, computers, and digital resources, to suspend Library privileges, to ask the user to leave the Library, and/or to contact local law enforcement.

 • Use is on a first-come, first-served basis.
 Reservations accepted as space permits.
-Valid GPLD
+Valid GPLD card or guest pass required for use of equipment, computers, and digital resources and users must sign-in.

-• At peak and closing times, GPLD reserves the right to limit the amount of time an individual may
+• At peak and closing times, GPLD reserves the right to limit the amount of time an individual may use equipment, computers, and digital resources.

 • Fees apply for copying and printing services and will be posted clearly near equipment.
-No
+No provision is made for patrons to receive faxed documents at the Library.

 • Patrons may not use their own software on Library computers.